KittyGiraudel/sass-guidelines/index.md

 ## Base folder

 The `base/` folder holds what we might call the boilerplate code for the project.
-In there, you might find the reset (or `Normalize.css` or whatever), probably some stuff dealing with typography, and, depending on the project, maybe some other files.
+In there, you might find the reset file, some typographic rules, and probably a stylesheet (that I use to call `_base.scss`) defining some standard styles for most used HTML elements.

+* `_base.scss`
-* `_reset.scss` or `_normalize.scss`
+* `_reset.scss`
 * `_typography.scss`